geomagpy/magpy/README.md

 some data formats which will be discussed in section 3.3.

+format_type, mode, coverage,

+By default, daily files are created

+filenamebegins, filenameends, dateformat,

 To create an [INTERMAGNET] CDF (ImagCDF) file:

         data.write(r'/path/to/diretory/',format_type='IMAGCDF')

-The filename will be created automatically according to the defined format.
-By default, daily files are created and the date is added to the filename in-between the optional parameters `filenamebegins` and `filenameends`.
+The filename will be created automatically according to the defined format, which specifically applies for IAF, IAGA and ImagCDF files. and the date is added to the filename in-between the optional parameters `filenamebegins` and `filenameends`.
 If `filenameends` is missing, `.txt` is used as default.

-To get an overview about possible write options use:
+To get an overview about possible write options, also for specific ones, use:

         help(DataStream().write)